 S – San Francisco Mint – California (from 1854-present, but from 1968 on it has primarily struck only proof coins and other special-issue coinage)

 W – West Point Mint – New York (from 1984-present)

 You can distinguish Dahlonega “D” coins from Denver “D” coins merely by looking at the date on the coin.
 Any “D” mintmark coins dated before 1906 are from the Dahlonega Mint.
 Those after 1906 were made at the Denver Mint.

 The only mintmarks you’re going to find on circulating coins today are P (Philadelphia), D (Denver), and S (San Francisco).

 All of the other U.S. Mint facilities either closed down a long time ago — or they only make gold coins and specialty coins today.

 Here’s more info about current and former United States Mint facilities.

 Where To Find Mint Marks On U.S. Coins

 Over the years, mintmarks have been placed in all sorts of locations on coins.

-I’m going to cover the most common coins that were ever in circulation — starting with the silver dollar and working back to the half cent.
+To break it all down for you, I’m going to cover the most common coins that were ever in circulation.

 Silver Peace Dollars – On the reverse, bottom left next to the tip of the eagle’s wing